imomaliev/blogging/dev-to/Vite-vue-ts-tailwind-template/03-Convert-styles-to-tailwindcss-classes-and-configs-part-1/README.md

 ## Enable `jit` mode

-If you haven't heard TailwindCSS 2.1+ has a [`jit`](https://tailwindcss.com/docs/just-in-time-mode) mode.
-It speeds up build times and allows couple of extra features which take TailwindCSS's utility first approach to next level
+If you haven't heard, TailwindCSS 2.1+ has a [`jit`](https://tailwindcss.com/docs/just-in-time-mode) mode.
+It speeds up build times and allows a couple of extra features which take TailwindCSS's utility first approach to the next level

 Enabling `jit` is pretty [simple](https://tailwindcss.com/docs/just-in-time-mode#enabling-jit-mode)